 What is the EPCitizen project?

 Everyday Political Citizen (EPCitizen) is a project to tell local stories about Canadians' participation in their democracy.
 At a time when countries across the world are facing crises in their democracies, we want to showcase the individuals holding up Canada's strong political system and contributing to our rich social fabric.
 Samara profiles the advocates, educators, mobilizers and politicos through traditional and social media.
 We hope these everyday stories will inspire other Canadians to get involved in Canada's democracy.

 How does it work?

-From August 30th to October 13th, 2016, Samara is asking YOU to nominate an EPCitizen.
-Submit the story of how this person strengthens their community in big or small ways.
-In October, a jury of prominent Canadians will select shortlists in three age categories (under 18, 18-29, 30+).
-Finally, in January 2017, Rick Mercer will annouce the winners of the Everyday Political Citizen project.
+Through the Fall of 2016, Samara crowdsourced nominations for EPCitizens.
+In November, a jury of prominent Canadians will select shortlists in three age categories (under 18, 18-29, 30+).
+Finally, on December 8th, 2016, Rick Mercer will annouce the winners of the Everyday Political Citizen project.